Higher Education Act

 The regulations for the federal student aid programs are written by the U.S. Department of Education and published in the Code of Federal Regulations.
 Regulations are written to incorporate statutory changes, to clarify the intent of statutory changes, and to make technical corrections.
 The regulations for the federal student aid programs are found primarily in Title 34 of the Code of Federal Regulations.
 The National Council of Higher Education Resources (NCHER) provides an electronic library where regulations can be found.

 The U.S. Department of Education periodically issues Dear Colleague Letters (DCLs) to provide policy and operational guidance.
 Current and archived DCLs are on the Information for Financial Aid Professionals (IFAP) website.

 Federal Student Aid Handbooks

-The Integrated Common Manual (ICM) is the online version of the paper Common Manual.
-The ICM is updated periodically throughout the year with policy changes approved by the Common Manual governing board.
+The Common Manual is updated periodically throughout the year with policy changes approved by the Common Manual governing board.